yizhangflynn/Angularjs-Angular-Migration/README.md

 [Stage 1]: https://github.com/yizhangflynn/Angularjs-Angular-Migration/tree/Stage-1-refactored-and-tested-code
 [Stage 2]: https://github.com/yizhangflynn/Angularjs-Angular-Migration/tree/Stage-2-hybrid-application-running-both-AngularJs-and-Angular-2+

-### The sample application will be deployed to Azure in future.
-However, if you wish to run and test the sample application on your local environment, please follow the instructions below:
+### The application will be deployed to Azure in future.
+However, if you wish to run and test it on your local machine, please follow the instructions below:

 Three things needs to be installed on your local machine:
 * node.js v10.0.0+